Shameer-U/movie-details-app/README.md

-In the project directory, you can run:
+to run the project, use:

 ### `npm start`